Alcaro/russian-malware/arlib/sandbox/README.txt

  value> (unlikely means possible, I don't like uncertainity).

-The child program could, of course, pass this nonsense flag itself, but that's not a security breach; it will only make the program mess up itself.
+The child program could, of course, pass this nonsense flag itself, but that's not a security violation; it will only make the program mess up itself.

 Threads are currently rejected.
-It's theoretically possible, just wrap open()/etc in a lock, don't even need to intercept thread creation.
+It's theoretically possible, just wrap open()/etc in a lock, I don't even need to intercept thread creation.
 But it's currently unimplemented.